-GUEST BLOG by Sara Valentine, Graduate of Capital University Law School
+[ Sara Valentine, Graduate of Capital University Law School ]

-Okay, everyone!
-How’s it going?
-We’re well into week 3 of bar prep, the bar exam is next month … we’re fine, right?
+Okay, everyone, how’s it going?
+We’re well into week three of bar prep, the bar exam is next month … we’re fine, right?
 Good.

-I want to talk to you all about my absolute favorite part of BARBRI Bar Review so far: the Personalized Study Plan, or “PSP” for short.
-It’s supported by some smart technology they call ISAAC (you’ll want to check out this short video).
+I want to talk about my absolute favorite part of BARBRI Bar Review: the Personalized Study Plan or “PSP” for short.
+It’s supported by some smart technology that BARBRI calls ISAAC (you’ll want to check out this short video about that).
 My PSP has been incredibly helpful in so many ways.
-Let me highlight the parts I really like, and have benefited from the most:
+Let me highlight the parts I really like and have benefited from the most.

 Okay, I have to admit, there have been some days where I didn’t get everything done that my PSP has asked me to do.
-If you’re like me, don’t make a habit of this!
-However, if you need a break or feel as if you’ve hit a point in the day where trying to study more would be more detrimental than beneficial, it’s better to stop for the day and take a break as opposed to forcing yourself to do a task that you wouldn’t get much out of.
+If you’re like me, don’t make a habit of this.
+However, if you need a break or feel as if you’ve hit a point in the day where trying to study more would be more detrimental than beneficial, it’s better to stop for the day and take a break.
+Don’t force yourself to do a task that you wouldn’t get much out of.
 When I hit points like that, I leave it up to my PSP to help me out.

-My PSP re-calibrates each time that I complete a task.
-So, let’s say, hypothetically, that I might not have finished all of my assignments yesterday and I felt as if I was hitting a wall after reviewing commercial paper (okay, seriously, who likes Commercial Paper?
+My PSP re-calibrates each time I complete an assignment.
+Let’s say, hypothetically, that I might not have finished all of my assignments yesterday and I felt as if I was hitting a wall after reviewing Commercial Paper (okay, seriously, who likes Commercial Paper?
 Literally no one, which is why it isn’t on the UBE and I’m only a little pressed about it, but it’s fine).

 This morning, when I went into my PSP, it had automatically reorganized all of my assignments.
 The PSP is your best tool for keeping you on track.
 The only thing that you have to accomplish is what’s on your PSP.
 Trust the process, do the work, that’s it!